ihmeuw-msca/xspline/paper.md

 interact with basis splines, their derivatives and integrals and extrapolation options more easily.

-The computation of splines is based on B-spline or basis spline from [@de1978practical].
-Upon this, we derived the derivatives and definite integrals from the recursive relationship between the splines.
+The computation of splines is based on basis splines (B-splines), see [@de1978practical] for a canonical reference.
+Using this reference, we derived recursive relationships to compute both derivatives and definite integrals from recursive splie relationships.

-To support the spline basis computation, we also created modules that provide convenient interface with indicator and polynomial function and their arbitrary order of derivatives and definite integrals.
-We boundle all those useful functions into a main interface class called `XFunction` which allow user call the function with specified order, where positive order represent derivatives and negative order represent definite integrals.
+To support the spline basis computation, we also created modules that provide a convenient interface with indicator and polynomial functions, and their derivatives and definite integrals of any order.
+All of these useful functions are bundled into a main interface class called `XFunction`, which allows the user to call the function with a specified order, where positive order represents derivatives and negative order represents definite integrals.

-At end very end, we allow user to specify the way they want to extrapolate by matching the smoothness at the end knots.
+We also allow user to specify the way they want to extrapolate by matching the smoothness at the end knots.

-With all of the above features, we created a easy to use and very useful spline package for statistical model building.
+With all of the above features, we created a easy to use spline package for statistical model building, which has been widely used in global health statistical analysis, see references below.
 For more examples please check [here](https://ihmeuw-msca.github.io/xspline/quickstart.html).

-More information about the structure of the library can be found in [documentation](https://ihmeuw-msca.github.io/xspline/api_reference/), while the mathematical use cases are extensively discussed in [@zheng2021trimmed] and [@zheng2022burden] in the context of fitting risks.
+More information about the structure of the library can be found in [documentation](https://ihmeuw-msca.github.io/xspline/api_reference/), while the mathematical use cases are extensively discussed in [@zheng2021trimmed] and [@zheng2022burden] in the context of fitting nonlinear dose-response relationships.

 # Ongoing Research and Dissemination